termie/farmboy/README.rst

 ---------

-If you've got a specific setup, but no easy API access or one that is not supported (yet?) by any of the predefined Farm Boy templates, you can simply hardcode your IPs in the fabfile.
-Farm Boy understands that sometimes hardcoding some config is simpler and faster than writing a dynamic lookup.
+If you've got a specific setup, but no easy API access or one that is not supported (yet?) by any of the predefined FarmBoy templates, you can simply hardcode your IPs in the fabfile.
+FarmBoy understands that sometimes hardcoding some config is simpler and faster than writing a dynamic lookup.